Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 13 Ritual
 The 3 Ritual Monsters are each Level 13 with 3000 ATK.
-They share the Summoning and control conditions that they must be Ritual Summoned by a ‘Darquess’ card, and restrict the player to controlling only 1 of each.
+All 3 are Limited, so the player can only ever control 1 of each.
+They share the Summoning condition that they must be Ritual Summoned by a ‘Darquess’ card.
 Upon Ritual Summon, they can each search any ‘Darquess’ Trap from the Deck.

 > If this card is Ritual Summoned: You can Set 1 ‘Darquess’ Trap from your Deck.